Bayombong Cathedral

-The Saint Dominic Cathedral, commonly referred to as the Bayombong Cathedral, is an 18th-century, Baroque church located at Brgy.
-Salvacion, Bayombong, Nueva Vizcaya, Philippines.
-The cathedral, which is the seat of the Roman Catholic Diocese of Bayombong, is under the patronage of Saint Dominic.

-Saint Dominic Cathedral of Bayombong, Nueva Vizcaya, Philippines was founded in 1739 by the Augustinian Friars of Spain.
+Saint Dominic de Guzman Cathedral, commonly known as Bayombong Cathedral, is an 18th-century, Baroque Roman Catholic church located at Brgy.
+Don Tomas Maddela, Bayombong, Nueva Vizcaya, Philippines.
+The cathedral, which is the seat of the Diocese of Bayombong, is under the patronage of Saint Dominic and was originally founded in 1739 by the Augustinian Friars of Spain.

-Church history
+History

-It was April 12, 1739 when the first Eucharistic Celebration was held there with Fray Pedro Freire presiding.
-During these days in the 18th century, this cathedral was still called The Church of St. Augustine.
-It won’t be until a few months later, on September 8, that it will be dedicated to St. Dominic De Guzman.
+The first Eucharistic Celebration in the church was held on April 23, 1739, with Fray Pedro Freire presiding.
+During that time, this cathedral was called the Church of St. Augustine.
+On September 8, the church was rededicated to St. Dominic de Guzman.

 The mission in present-day Bayombong had its roots in the mid-18th century when it was formally accepted by the Dominicans as mission center in a region previously referred to as Paniqui.
 Soon after founding the mission, the erection of the church structure took place in 1780 under the supervision of Father Juan Crespo, OP.
 According to records, the church, and other nearby structures, was gutted by fire in 1892.
 Father Cerefino Martinez, O.P. initiated the reconstruction of the church.
 It was completed three years after, in 1895, with the installation of galvanized iron roofing, new altarpieces and a new pulpit.
+Another fire in 1986 and the 1990 Luzon earthquake severely damaged the church again and destroyed its bells, leaving only the façade and the bell tower as the only remaining original portions from the Spanish era.